-UPDATE: March 2017 - The Powerwall 2 will only be available as an AC battery.
-(The DC version is no longer available)
+- UPDATE: March 2017 - Powerwall 2 only available as an AC battery.
+The DC version is no longer available.

 The highly anticipated Tesla Powerwall 2 battery from Tesla Energy is finally here.
-The first generation Powerwall with 6.4kWh capacity was released only two years ago and in that time the engineers at Tesla managed to develop the second generation Powerwall with double the storage capacity at close to half the price including an integrated DC-AC inverter.
+The first generation Powerwall with 6.4kWh capacity was released almost 3 years ago and in that time the engineers at Tesla managed to develop the second generation Powerwall with double the storage capacity at close to half the price including an integrated DC-AC inverter.

 Powerwall 2 battery Competitors - See how the Powerwall 2 compares to other battery technologies including the new range of home lithium batteries by LG chem

 Battery Inverter included

 The Powerwall 2 is still the only battery system on the market to incorporate liquid cooling which enables it to operate in a wide range of temperatures from -20 to +50 degC.
 Although like most lithium battery systems it is likely to de-rate or reduce its output once above 40 degC.
-Power de-rating is common for most lithium based batteries but the liquid cooling should enable the PW2 to release more heat under high loads and charging which should result in longer life span and better performance at higher temperatures.
+Power de-rating is common for most lithium based batteries but the Tesla's liquid cooling should enable the PW2 to release more heat under high loads and rapid charging which should result in longer life span and better performance at higher temperatures.